Establish Change Risk Metrics to Drive IT Agility

 Using AI-powered analytics to discover deeply buried insights in IT production environment data

-Artificial intelligence can significantly enhance analytics by discovering KPIs that could never be achieved through traditional methods such as pivot tables or spreadsheets.
+Artificial intelligence (AI) can significantly enhance analytics by discovering KPIs that could never be achieved through traditional methods such as pivot tables or spreadsheets.

 Predictive models provide information that can be used to proactively address production risks rather than reactively respond once an outage or adverse event has already occurred.
 They can assess production risk by examining KPIs and automatically selecting the most relevant attributes to illustrate the factors that can make those KPIs rise or fall.